jasonbayton/11ty/_src/blog/2017/04/what-is-mdm.md

 As soon as a device is enrolled it becomes a managed endpoint and policies/configurations will be automatically pushed down.
 The single first indication of device management will normally be prompting the user to set up a PIN or password depending on the policy applied to their device.
 Devices do not have to be returned to base for new applications or settings to be applied and similarly, if an end user does not for any reason comply with the changes pushed out or the device is lost/stolen, there are a number of ways to utilise the inbuilt security features of an MDM solution to rectify the situation.
 Here are some examples of the tools MDM administrators have at their disposal:

 **PIN reset:** Occasionally a user may forget their PIN or password.
-Through MDM it is very easy to reset the PIN and have the user back up and running on their device in a fraction of the time of alternative methods.
+Through MDM, it is very easy to reset the PIN and have the user back up and running on their device in a fraction of the time of alternative methods.
 In a lot of situations, a user might end up completely resetting their device to factory settings either through too many wrong PIN combinations or intentionally to regain access to the device, causing significant impact on daily responsibilities whilst the device is set back up.
 With MDM, this is no longer a worry.

 **Alerts:** If an end user becomes non-compliant with policies and compliance rules in place, alerts can be triggered to inform those requested of the action that triggered the non-compliant state.